Skip to main content

 Lake Sammamish State Park is a 531-acre park with a lot to boast about.
 It has a fabulous state-of-the-art playground, two lakefront beaches, kayak and paddle board rentals, plus beautiful hiking trails through forests and wetlands.
 Three large covered picnic shelters are available to reserve online.
 The park also has a generous 475 unsheltered picnic tables, plus 80 barbecue grills on stands.
 Note: All guests will need a Discover Pass to enter the park.

 Feeling hungry?
-Head to the Sunset Beach Cafe where you can grab a variety of food and snacks, including Zeek's Pizza, Ben & Jerry's Ice Cream, hot dogs, soda, snacks and drinks.
+During the summer months, head to the Sunset Beach Cafe where you can grab a variety of food and snacks, including Zeek’s Pizza, Ben & Jerry’s Ice Cream, hot dogs, soda, snacks and drinks.
 The cafe is open weekends in May and September and daily from mid-June through Labor Day.

 Tips for a great park party